 Ocean Park is a premier marine theme park featuring more than 80 attractions.
-The Hong Kong Ocean Park Marriott Hotel opened in February 2019.
-To further enhance its overall attractiveness and receiving capacity, Ocean Park is developing an all-weather indoor and outdoor waterpark in Tai Shue Wan and the Fullerton Ocean Park Hotel Hong Kong.
-The future development of the park is expected to gear more towards conservation and education.
+To further enhance the park's attractiveness and capacity, the Ocean Park Corporation is developing an all-weather indoor and outdoor waterpark in Tai Shue Wan and the Fullerton Ocean Park Hotel Hong Kong.
+In January 2021, the Government and the Ocean Park Corporation announced the future strategy to transform the park into a destination focusing on conservation and education, grounded in nature and complemented by adventure and leisure elements.
 Hong Kong is a gourmet's paradise and a leading wine hub.
-The Michelin Guide Hong Kong Macau 2020 features 219 local culinary attractions.
-Immigration Hong Kong, which maintains an autonomous immigration department, allows nationals of about 170 countries and territories visa-free visits ranging from seven to 180 days.
+The Michelin Guide Hong Kong Macau 2021 features 213 local culinary attractions.
+Immigration The HKSAR, which maintains an autonomous immigration department, allows nationals of about 170 countries and territories visa-free visits, ranging from seven to 180 days.

 Professionals with special skills not readily available in Hong Kong and business people who can make a substantial contribution to Hong Kong's economy are welcome to work and invest in Hong Kong.
 People coming to work, study, establish or join any business or take up residence in the HKSAR are required to obtain an appropriate visa or entry permit before arrival.
-Cross-boundary Traffic Hong Kong has three rail-based boundary crossings to the Mainland In 2019 the Lo Wu crossing handled an average of 214 300 cross-boundary passengers a day.
-The Lok Ma Chau Spur Line crossing handled a daily average of about 137 400 cross-boundary passengers, of which 79 200 took the railway.
-The Hona Kona Section of the Guangzhou-Shenzhen-Hona Kona Express Rail Link, which commenced service in 2018, handled an average of 46 400 cross-boundary passengers a day.
-There are five road-based crossings between Hong Kong and the Mainland: Lok Ma Chau, Sha Tau Kok, Man Kam To, Shenzhen Bay Port and Hong Kong-Zhuhai-Macao Bridge (Hong Kong Port).
-The Hong Kong-Zhuhai-Macao Bridge, which opened in 2018, is the first road-based boundary crossing linking Hong Kong, Zhuhai and Macao.
-The five crossings handled an average of 244 000 travellers and 43 500 vehicles daily.
+Cross-boundary Traffic Hong Kong has four rail-based boundary crossings to the Mainland.
+In 2020, the Lo Wu crossing handled about 5.5 million cross-boundary passengers.
+The Lok Ma Chau Spur Line crossing handled about 3.5 million cross-boundary passengers, of which about 1.9 million took the railway.
+The Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link, which commenced service in 2018, handled about 980 000 cross-boundary passengers in 2020.
+There are also about 110 000 passengers taking through trains between Hung Hom Station and various cities in the Mainland.
+There are six road-based crossings between Hong Kong and the Mainland: Lok Ma Chau, Sha Tau Kok, Man Kam To, Shenzhen Bay, Hong Kong-Zhuhai-Macao Bridge (Hong Kong Port) and Heung Yuen Wai.
+Heung Yuen Wai is the sixth road boundary crossing and its cargo clearance facilities commenced operation on 26 August 2020.
+Together, these roads handled about 7.4 million travellers and 7.1 million vehicles in 2020.

 Inbound and Outbound Traffic Hong Kong is one of the world's busiest ports.
-In 2019, 322 628 vessels arrived and departed from Hong Kong, involving about 18.2 million cross-boundary ferry and cruise passenger journeys.
-The Hong Kong International Airport is one of the busiest in the world.
-In 2019, 71.5 million passengers passed through the airport.
-Aircraft movements totalled 419 795.
-Leisure and Culture Hong Kong's leisure and cultural options reflect the city's cosmopolitanism and diverse range of pastimes.
+In 2020, vessel arrivals and departures at Hong Kong port amounted to 174 959, involving about 1.3 million cross-boundary ferry and cruise passenger journeys.
+Hong Kong International Airport is one of the busiest in the world.
+In 2020, due to the impact of COVID-19, only 8.8 million passengers passed through the airport.
+Aircraft movements totalled 160 655 Leisure and Culture Hong Kong's leisure and cultural options reflect the city's cosmopolitanism and diverse range of pastimes.
 The Government nurtures an environment where artistic freedom, sporting excellence and community recreation thrive.
-Cultural and Leisure Events Hong Kong hosts a variety of cultural and leisure events, such as the annual Hong Kong Arts Festival, Hong Kong International Film Festival, Le French May, Chinese Opera Festival, International Arts Carnival, Museum Festival, World Cultures Festival and Hong Kong Flower Show, as well as many traditional festivals.
-Sporting Events
+Cultural and Leisure Events Hong Kong hosts a variety of cultural and leisure events, such as the annual Hong Kong Arts Festival, Hong Kong International Film Festival, Le French May, Chinese Opera Festival, International Arts Carnival, Museum Festival, New Vision Arts Festival and Hong Kong Flower Show, as well as many traditional festivals.
+Sporting Events Major sporting events staged in Hong Kong in 2020 included the Hong Kong Open 2019 (golf), Hong Kong Men's Invitational Tri-Nations Netball Tournament and World Hong Kong Luminous

-Major sporting events staged in Hong Kong include the Hong Kong Sevens 2019 (rugby), Hong Kong Marathon 2019, FIVB Volleyball Nations League Hong Kong 2019.
-2019 ITTF World Tour Hong Kong Open (table tennis), Hong Kong Open Badminton Championships 2019 (part of the BWF World Tour), ADSF Asian Youth Single Dance Championship Hong Kong 2019, Masters of Hong Kong 2019 (equestrian), Hong Kong Race Week 2019 (sailing), 2018-2019 and 2019-2020 UCI Track Cycling World Cup, Kitchee vs Manchester City - Jockey Club Kitchee Centre Cup, 2019 World Rowing Coastal Championships, Asian Cup (Bouldering) 2019, Asian Judo Open Hong Kong 2019, 9th East Asian Karate Federation Championships, BISFed 2019 Hong Kong Boccia World Open, East Asian Muaythai Championships 2019, and Asian U22 (Men and Women) Handball Championships.

-COMING TO HONG KONG

-Museums